TWBug/GoldCardHenge/content/application/_index.en.md

 ---
 media_image: null
-summary: Applying for the Taiwan Employment Gold Card is not that difficult.
+summary: Applying for the Taiwan Employment Gold Card is not difficult.
 We have prepared a step-by-step guide to lead you through the process.
 draft: false
 media_image_alt: null
 date: 2020-11-05T07:09:20.617Z